 Do Fraudsters Get Jail Time for Financial Abuse?

 Financial elder abuse is usually treated as a civil matter, meaning there is no jail time or criminal record for the abuser.
 The penalty usually comprises the return of the victim’s money.
-Sometimes the wrongdoer will be ordered to pay interest, punitive damages, and attorney’s fees.
+Sometimes the wrongdoer will be ordered to pay interest and punitive damages, as well as the financial elder abuse attorney’s fees.

 That said, when elders are deprived of their resources through theft, fraud, misuse of their assets, or by use of undue influence, the victim, or the victim’s family member, is entitled to file charges against the abuser.
 More often, however, the victim’s family members simply want their elder’s assets returned.